 An instrument whose popularity transcends the folk world and is commonly found playing in many different musical disciplines from Jazz to Classical, although its popularity within the folk culture is probably unrivalled.
 Of European descent, its current design was created around the 1860’s and has spread world-wide adopting local musical styles due to its flexibility.

 This course aims to show the range of techniques through tunes and musical arrangements with the emphasis on the English tradition.
 Classes will be taught using music therefore the ability to read ‘the dots’ is important.
 This will leave more time to explore different rhythms and harmonies rather than teaching melodies.
 The accordion has gained a reputation for being loud and unsubtle, these courses are aimed at changing this preconception.

-Knowledge of the piano keyboard is useful but how to master the chords and bellows of this wonderful instrument will become apparent as the course unfolds.
-Tunes will be taught initially by ear, but simple sight-reading skills will be explained during the course.
+Basic sight-reading skills and an experience of the piano keyboard is essential.
+How to master the chords and bellows of this wonderful instrument will become apparent as the course unfolds.
 Expect to be able to play at least two tunes with simple accompaniments (major and minor chords) by the end of the first term.
 During the second term the course will concentrate on how to enhance tunes using the counter bass rows and by using more complex harmonies.
 Different styles of accompaniment will also be introduced.

 Accordion Level 3-4 (Improvers / Intermediate)

 Good music reading skills are advantageous at this level as the tunes are more complex.
 Exploring different methods to enhance, vary and develop melodies is the central part of this course.